 (a) Evidence of service and separation must be documented on DD Form 214, a DD Form 215 Correction to DD Form 214, or other evidence of service provided by the Department of Defense or Department of Veterans’ that is satisfactory to the Department.

-(b) Proof of current Oregon residence, proof of enrollment as a student in an Oregon based program, and proof of enrollment in a program approved to receive G.I.
-Bill® benefits.
+(b) Proof of current Oregon residence, proof of enrollment in an Oregon based academic or training program, and proof that the program meets the criteria for an approved program.

 (c) Proof of veteran eligibility to receive G.I.
-Bill® benefits.
+Bill® benefits or other financial assistance based on military service or financial need including (but not limited to) Veteran Readiness and Employment (VRE), Oregon Opportunity Grant, PELL Grant, or Oregon Promise.

-(d) An academic plan created and executed by an academic advisor and the applicant.
+(d) An academic plan, training plan, or training agreement created and executed by an academic advisor, or training supervisor and the applicant.

 (e)The Department may, in addition to the information and evidence specified in the application, instructions, or rules and regulations, require such additional information and evidence as the Department deems necessary to establish the applicant’s eligibility.

-274-0XX- XXXX
+274-036-0240

 Criteria for Determination of Bridge Grant Award